Book of Enoch: Description

-"And the lions and tigers eat and devoured the greater part of those sheep, and the wild boars eat along with them; and they burnt that tower and demolished that house"; this represents the sacking of Solomon's temple and the tabernacle in Jerusalem by the Babylonians as they take Judah in 587–586 BCE, exiling the remaining Jews.
+"And the lions and tigers eat and devoured the greater part of those sheep, and the wild boars eat along with them; and they burnt that tower and demolished that house"; this represents the sacking of Solomon's temple and the tabernacle in Jerusalem by the Babylonians as they take Judah in 587–586 BC, exiling the remaining Jews.
 "And forthwith I saw how the shepherds pastured for twelve hours, and behold three of those sheep turned back and came and entered and began to build up all that had fallen down of that house".
 "Cyrus allowed Sheshbazzar, a prince from the tribe of Judah, to bring the Jews from Babylon back to Jerusalem.
 Jews were allowed to return with the Temple vessels that the Babylonians had taken.
-Construction of the Second Temple began"; this represents the history of ancient Israel and Judah; the temple was completed in 515 BCE.
+Construction of the Second Temple began"; this represents the history of ancient Israel and Judah; the temple was completed in 515 BC.

 The first part of the next section of the book seems, according to Western scholars, to clearly describe the Maccabean revolt of 167 BCE against the Seleucids.

 The following two quotes have been altered from their original form to make the hypothetical meanings of the animal names clear.